Measures imposed during the pandemic

 As of 2019, asylum seekers have access to a general practitioner within all Regional Centres.
 In Giurgiu, according to the director of the centre, there are a medical doctor, a nurse and a psychologist since August 2018.

-In Timișoara, a medical doctor is present in the centre only part time (11-3) and two nurses are provided by IGI-DAI as of spring of 2018.
+In Timișoara, a medical doctor is present in the centre on a part time basis (11am-3pm) and two nurses are provided by IGI-DAI.
 The nurses are working on 8h shifts.
 According to JRS, the medical screening conducted by the medical persons in Timișoara was done without an interpreter and it is only a bureaucratic action.
 However, the AIDRom representative reported that, in general, the medical screening is done the next day if the asylum seekers arrive during the night or in the same day if they arrive during the day, with an interpreter or someone from the community.
 The screening includes a visual check-up, weighing and measuring.
+According to the director of Timișoara Regional Centre medical screening/ epidemiologic triage is conducted at the Border Police.
+Upon arrival or the following day asylum seekers are seen by the medical staff of the centre.
+A summary evaluation is made without an interpreter, after which the medical file is drafted.

 In Bucharest, according to the medical doctor, the medical screening is conducted by her and the nurse when the asylum seekers are accommodated in the centre.
 They are visible checked if they present any signs of eczema, rabies, lice and a medical record is drawn up.
 In case of medical issues, the asylum seekers are referred to the Ministry of Internal Affairs hospitals.
-Most of the time the screening is conducted with the assistance of an interpreter, but applicants do not have access to an interpreter all the time; they often require the services of the IOM Arabic interpreter.
+The screening is conducted without the assistance of an interpreter.

 The Asylum Act provides for the right of asylum seekers with special needs to receive adequate health care.
 In practice, ICAR Foundation is the only organisation with the necessary experience in providing psychological assistance to torture survivors and traumatised asylum seekers in all the reception centres.